AnthonySteele/anthonysteele.github.io/StandardChecks.md

 ### Remove the nuget binary

 Remove the `\.nuget` folder, the binaries in it, and remove references to them from `.csproj` files.
-These are no longer needed, are again unnecessary binary files in the source code repository, and it store a specific version of `nuget.exe`, usually an obsolete one.
+These are no longer needed, are again unnecessary binary files in the source code repository.
+And it stores a specific version of `nuget.exe`, usually an obsolete one.

 If you use custom package sources and want this metadata to live with the project, then you need the `nuget.config` file here.
 But that's the only file.